jarecoo/practice/notes.md

 20. What is the doctrine of Blood Atonement?
 21. What specifically did the church teach, over the pulpit, about blacks?
 What pressure was being put on the church that could have caused them to renounce the ban on blacks holding the priesthood?
 22. True/False: The temple ceremony used to include a pantomime of one’s own death/suicide as a covenant.
 If true, what did this oath represent?
-23. How close to Mesianic temple rituals is the LDS ritual?
+23. How close to Masonic temple rituals is the LDS ritual?
 24. Who is Joseph Bishop and what is his history as an MTC president?
 How many books has he written for the church through Deseret Book?
 Are they available for purchase today?
 25. Who is Mckenna Denson and how does she relate to Joseph Bishop?
 Who is Greg Bishop and what role did he play in Mckenna’s story?
 When did Mckenna’s accusations unfold and when did Utah’s HB330 bill appear?
 26. What evidence exists about victims of sexual assault in the church (e.g. lawsuits)?
 Characterize how does the church typically treats these victims via Kirton Mckonkie?